ronnychevalier/cargo-multivers/README.md

 cpus = ["x86-64", "x86-64-v2", "x86-64-v3", "x86-64-v4", "raptorlake"]
 ```

-After building the different versions, it computes a hash of each version and it filters out the duplicates.
+After building the different versions, it computes a hash of each version and it filters out the duplicates
+(i.e., the compilations that gave the same binaries despite having different CPU features).
 Finally, it builds a runner that embeds one version compressed (the source) and the others as compressed binary patches to the source.
 For instance, when building for the target `x86_64-pc-windows-msvc`, by default 37 different versions
 will be built, filtered, compressed, and merged into a single portable binary.